brendansparrow/brendansparrow-com/README.md

 ## Features

-* Blog with tag support
+- Blog with tag support
-* Netlify CMS with editor previews
+- Netlify CMS with editor previews
-* CSS minified and inlined for fastest page render
+- CSS minified and inlined for fastest page render
-* Pre-built and minified HTML
+- Pre-built and minified HTML
+- Pre-commit code-linting using pretty-quick and husky
-* Responsive CSS Grid layout, with fallbacks
+- Responsive CSS Grid layout, with fallbacks
-* Uses Markdown files for content
+- Uses Markdown files for content
-* Uses Liquid and/or Nunjucks templates for layout
+- Uses Liquid and/or Nunjucks templates for layout
-* 100% Javascript framework free
+- 100% Javascript framework free
-* Optional pipeline for minified inline JS
+- Optional pipeline for minified inline JS
-* Continuous Deployment workflow via Netlify
+- Continuous Deployment workflow via Netlify
-* Content Management with Netlify CMS
+- Content Management with Netlify CMS
-* Form processing with Netlify Forms
+- Form processing with Netlify Forms